 Do you know what type of recipes Just One Cookbook readers request most?
 They are side dishes and vegan recipes!
-I’ve been sharing popular Japanese recipes and main dishes for many years, however, it’s time to add more sides!
+Today, I’m happy to introduce a classic Japanese side dish with a vegan-friendly option!

 What is Ohitashi?